abhisheks008/DL-Simplified/README.md

 ****************************************************************
 <h2>✨Top Contributors</h2>

-Thanks goes to these Wonderful People.
-Contributions of any kind are welcome!🚀
+Thanks to these wonderful people!
+Contributions of any kind are welcome! 🚀

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->